quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Processing Withdrawals

-Signer deposits remain locked for a period of time ($$t$$ epochs, on the order of 4 months) after the Signer is inactivated by a `DEACTIVATE_SIGNER` transaction.
-If the `DEACTIVATE_SIGNER` was posted in epoch $$E$$ then an when an `EPOCH_END` is written at epoch $$E+t$$ its `signersRefunded` member functions like a `SEND_COIN` that effectively refunds the balance of all Signers listed.
+Signer deposits remain locked for a period of time ($t$ epochs, on the order of 4 months) after the Signer is inactivated by a `DEACTIVATE_SIGNER` transaction.
+If the `DEACTIVATE_SIGNER` was posted in epoch $E$ then an when an `EPOCH_END` is written at epoch $E+t$ its `signersRefunded` member functions like a `SEND_COIN` that effectively refunds the balance of all Signers listed.
 Once that transaction appears on the Notary Group Chain Tree, the Signer can issue a `RECEIVE_COIN` on their own Chain Tree to transfer their balance and allow them to spend it.

 #### Sending Proposals